‘Sherlock’ Leak Online Has Producers Warning Fans Not To Watch

-The Sherlock leak apparently happened when a Russian version of the finale episode was uploaded online.
-According to Global News, the season finale “The Final Problem” was uploaded sometime today, a day before the episode was set to air on TV.
+The Sherlock leak apparently happened when a Russian version of the final episode was uploaded online.
+According to Global News, the season finale, “The Final Problem,” was uploaded sometime today, a day before the episode was set to air on TV.

 Both the official Twitter account of Sherlock and Sue Vertue, the show’s producer and wife to show co-creator Steven Moffat, have tweeted to fans to address the Sherlock leak.